-If you have decided to source your products from abroad online, Alibaba.com is likely to be your first stop.
-Since its launch in 1999, Alibaba has become the leading platform for global wholesale trade and one of the largest ecommerce companies in the world, earning $78.6 billion in revenue in 20202 .
-It’s also the most comprehensive business directory, connecting millions of buyers and sellers from all over the world.
+If you have decided to source your products from abroad online, Alibaba is likely to be your first stop.
+Since its launch in 1999, Alibaba has become the leading platform for global wholesale trade, and one of the largest ecommerce companies in the world, earning $78.6 billion in revenue in 20202 .
+It is also the most comprehensive business directory, connecting millions of buyers and sellers from all over the world.

-As one of the world’s largest global B2B marketplaces, Alibaba.com has over 150+ million registered members, over 16 million active buyer and receives in excess of 340K product enquiries daily3 .
+As one of the world’s largest global B2B marketplaces, alibaba.com has 150+ million registered members, 26 million active buyers , more than 150,000 sellers, and receives in excess of 340K product inquiries daily3 .
 There’s not much you won’t find in its directory.

 Things to consider when choosing a supplier

 You can assess sellers by looking at the information in their profiles.
 The information is both verified and unverified by Alibaba, whose verification program includes several levels of authentication.
 Badges on a seller’s profile help you know what steps they have taken to prove they are a trusted partner.

 - Gold supplier: alibaba.com members that have been verified as businesses with commercial or industrial capabilities.

 - Verified seller: a gold supplier whose company profile, management, production capabilities, product, and process have been assessed, certified, and/or inspected by third-party institutions.

 - Trade assurance supplier: gold suppliers who accept payment through alibaba.com, enabling Alibaba payment and order protection.

 If you are making a large purchase, it would also be worthwhile considering an independent third-party service located in Asia that will visit factories on your behalf to verify the supplier and product quality.
 When dealing with a new supplier for a large order, a few hundred dollars extra for added piece of mind may be well worth it.